-- 1. The examiner will ensure that invigilators are designated for written examinations.
-The invigilators will maintain order during the exams and ensure that they run smoothly, on behalf of and under the responsibility of the Board of Examiners.
-The invigilators will observe the 'Directives and guidelines for invigilators', which will be available in the examination location. - 2.
+- The examiner will ensure that invigilators are designated for written examinations.
+The invigilators will maintain order during the examinations and ensure that they run smoothly, on behalf of and under the responsibility of the Board of Examiners.
+The invigilators will observe the Rules of procedure for assessments, which will be available in the examination location. - 2.
 At the request of the Board of Examiners the student will be required to identify him/herself using his/her student ID or other valid proof of identity (a passport, ID card or driving licence). - 3.
 The student must follow the instructions issued by the Board of Examiners, the examiner or the invigilator that have been published before the start of the examination and the instructions that are given during the examination or immediately after it has ended. - 4.
 A student who does not comply with the provisions contained in or pursuant to the second and third subsection may be excluded from further participation by the Board of Examiners or the examiner.
-In these cases no mark will be recorded for the examination. - 5.
-Examination paper and scrap paper will be provided.
-The student immediately writes down his/her name on all papers.
-Only work written on examination paper will be graded.
-However, the student must bring his/her own writing and drawing materials. - 6.
-If the use of a calculator is permitted during an examination, the student must bring his/her own calculator, which must be in compliance with the function limits indicated by the examiner. - 7.
-During an examination the student may not have in his/her possession nor may he/she consult any books, lecture notes, other notes or other documents unless the examiner has decided otherwise. - 8.
-During an examination the student may not use any pre-programmed calculators, computers, mobile telephones, smart watches or other devices that have comparable functions unless the examiner has decided otherwise.
+In these cases no mark will be recorded for the examination.